 - Addition or duplication means that there is an extra chromosome or part of a chromosome.
 This can lead to too many copies of certain genes within the cell.
 This can be a problem if one or more of these genes are oncogenes.

-There are many types of AML, and different cases of AML can have different gene and chromosome changes, some of which are more common than others.
+There are many types of AML, and different types can have different gene and chromosome changes, some of which are more common than others.
 Doctors are trying to figure out why these changes occur and how each of them might lead to leukemia.
-For example, some are more common in leukemia that occurs after chemotherapy for another cancer.
+For example, some are more common in AML that occurs after chemotherapy for another cancer.

 Some changes seem to have more of an effect on a person’s prognosis (outlook) than others.
 For instance, some changes might affect how quickly the leukemia cells grow, or how likely they are to respond to treatment.
 This is discussed in more detail in Acute Myeloid Leukemia (AML) Subtypes and Prognostic Factors.

-Some people with certain types of cancer have inherited DNA mutations from a parent that increase their risk for the disease.
+Some people with certain types of cancer inherit gene mutations from a parent that increase their risk for the disease.
 Although this can happen sometimes with AML, such as with the genetic syndromes discussed in Risk Factors for Acute Myeloid Leukemia (AML), inherited mutations are not a common cause of AML.

-Most DNA changes related to AML occur during a person’s lifetime, rather than having been inherited before birth.
-Some of these acquired changes may have outside causes like radiation or cancer-causing chemicals, but in most cases the reason they occur isn't clear.
+Most DNA changes related to AML are acquired during a person’s lifetime, rather than having been inherited before birth.
+Some of these changes may have outside causes like radiation or cancer-causing chemicals, but most often the reason they occur isn't clear.
 Many of these gene changes are probably just random events that sometimes happen inside a cell, without having an outside cause.
 They seem to happen more often as we age, which might help explain why AML usually occurs in older people.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.